tejanium/vscode-branch-review/README.md

 # Branch Review

-A VS Code extension for local code review that formats comments for easy copy-paste into Cursor and other AI tools.
+A VS Code extension for local code review with **seamless Cursor AI integration**.
+Review your changes and automatically submit them to Cursor's chat with one click!

 ## Demo